boostorg/mysql/README.md

   (as opposed to prepared statements, see below).
 - Prepared statements.
 MySQL refers to this as the "binary protocol", as the result of executing a prepared statement is sent in binary format rather than in text.
-- User/password basic authentication (mysql_native_password).
-MySQL supports several
-  authentication methods ("authentication plugins").
-Only the mysql_native_password is supported yet.
+- Authentication methods (authentication plugins): mysql_native_password and caching_sha2_password.
+These are the default methods in MySQL 5 and MySQL 8, respectively.
 - Encrypted connections (TLS).

 Yet to be done (but it is on our list - PRs welcome):

-- Further authentication methods: caching_sha2_password, sha256_password...
+- Further authentication methods: sha256_password
+- Multi-resultset: begin able to specify several semicolon-separated queries.